dataforgebrasil/lineup/README.md

 * On the browser of a phone or on a local terminal one could check the ETA (estimated time before service)  before a customer will be served.

 * With the added optional ticket printer, added to the printed ticket a QR code bar code of the URL can be  added to the ticket that contains the URL and params to point to the website of the  persons status in the queue of the store and his ETA estimated time to be serviced.
 This QR code can be scanned and processed from standard software already available on smart phones with the QR code software installed.
 This feature can also be used manually without the QR code.

+* With the optional wifi feature added, people that connect to the stores local wifi access point with phones or other devices, can be auto redirected to the Lineup website for this store to display the queue status and eta stats.